dashluu/numx/README.md

 # NumX - A Deep Learning Framework

 ## Overview
-**NumX** is a deep learning framework for Apple Silicon that provides PyTorch-compatible tensor operations using Metal acceleration.
-The project emphasizes clean design and is actively optimized for performance.
+**NumX** is a deep learning framework built from scratch in C++ with Python bindings, designed with a PyTorch-like API.
+The framework is actively optimized for performance and currently supports Metal GPU acceleration.
 Future releases will include CUDA support for NVIDIA GPUs.

 ## Requirements
 A virtual environment(e.g., Conda) is recommended before installing Python packages.
 The following software is needed to run NumX: